muqiao0626/Mouse_Academy/README.md

 ### Documentation

 The code was written in Matlab and has been tested under Matlab R2016a.
-To run the code, copy .m files into the MATLAB folder.
-Add the Bpod folder into your matlab path and modify the ProtocolFiles.xlsx to include all the training procedures.
+To run the code, copy all the files under /Software/Matlab_PC/ into the MATLAB folder.
+Modify the ProtocolFiles.xlsx to include all the training procedures.
+The format of the excel file is: Procedure_name, Threshold_for_downgrade, Threshold_for_upgrade, Trials_in_a_session.

 ### Instruction in run the code